CraftAcademyLabs/ca_course/getting-to-know-angularjs.md

         $scope.lastName = "Ochman";
       });
 ```
+We only make use of properties here but know that `$scope` can contain objects and functions as well.

-There's much more to say about `$scope` but for the sake of this introduction we'll stop here.
+**_There's much more to say about `$scope` but for the sake of this introduction we'll stop here. _**

 ### Adding Directives